Loren Collins is.

 I’m no fan of Rush Limbaugh.
-As far as I’m concerned, he’s a blowhard who too many people, including himself, consider to be the de facto lead conservative thinker in the country.
+As far as I’m concerned, order he’s a blowhard who too many people, page including himself, what is ed consider to be the de facto lead conservative thinker in the country.
 Oh, for the days of William F. Buckley.

 On the other hand, I have this thing about apocryphal quotes, so I feel compelled to come to Rush’s defense on a small matter.

 It’s a quote that’s floated around since 1993, at one point working its way into a book by Al Franken, and while I thought it might have finally been consigned to ignorant blog comments, the other day it found its way into a press release from the National Organization for Women: